 SANGLAH HOSPITAL, DENPASAR. - Telephone 0361 227-911.
 Then press 0 (Zero/Nol) for the operator, and tell them to expect a snakebite victim.
 Do not wait for an ambulance to come!

-11. Photos or a description of the snake are very useful or type of treatment, but do not waste time trying to catch or try to kill it.
+11. Photos or descriptions of the snake are beneficial or type of treatment, but do not waste time trying to catch or kill it.
 This can potentially be very dangerous!

 12. Give the treating doctor the phone number of

 She is Indonesia’s foremost snakebite management specialist (RECS Indonesia).
 She will listen to the symptoms from the doctor and then advise on treatment.
 In many cases, antivenom (if available) will not be necessary.
 The key is the initial observation to assess whether there are any local or systemic effects of the bite, and monitoring of vital signs (pulse, etc.).
 Blood tests may be advised.
 Some symptoms may take many hours to appear, so a lack of symptoms after a snake bite is not necessarily a sign that no venom was injected!
 Hospital treatment can include pain killers, anti-inflammatory drugs to reduce swelling, and airway/breathing assistance.